nikhilgautam96/pw_java_backend_2023/All_Topics_Summary/upCasting_vs_downCasting.md

 dog.fetch(); // Output: Dog is fetching.

 Animal obj = new Dog();
-obj.fetch();                // gives an error -->
+// obj.fetch();                // gives an error -->
                                // "   The method fetch() is undefined for the type 'Dog'  " ((Dog) obj).fetch();        // does not give any error and we are able to access
-                            // specialized method of child class.
+                            // specialized method " fetch() " of child class.

 ```